-From “Baby Beluga” to Finding Nemo, kids love all things ocean!
+Have you ever watched as a child stares into an aquarium with awe?
+Whether it is the song “Baby Beluga” or the movie Finding Nemo, kids love all things ocean!
 So you know they’ll be eager to dive into this collection of ocean activities.
-They’ll get to craft sea creatures, perform ocean experiments, and learn so much about our watery planet.
+Whether it is a science experiment to see how fish breathe underwater, an art lesson where students create their own underwater scene, or a writing prompt about the ocean, students will learn all about our watery planet.
 Come on in … the water’s fine!

 1. Read an ocean book